American HQ, English culture and a global network? What else lies behind the Gates?

 How to get a K&L Gates training contract

 Training contract deadline (2020): 31 July 2018 (opens 1 November 2017)

 The vac scheme route

 K&L offers a two-week vac scheme in July, during which applicants are able to sample a couple of departments and attend some outings into the City.
 “I found everyone very friendly during my vac scheme, and I got to do some proper trainee work like bundling and helping draft an article for a newsletter,” said one source who'd taken part.

-“Normally people apply for a summer vacation scheme to come and have a look at the firm first, and for us to see them,” says Tina Two, the firm's director of lawyer development and diversity.
+“Normally people apply for a summer vacation scheme to come and have a look at the firm first, and for us to see them,” says the firm's graduate recruitment team.
 “But that's not the only route; it just gives us longer to get to know them.”

 Direct training contract applications